sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 1. Pair with another table.

-2. One table is the Microsoft team and the other table is the customer.
+2. One table is the Microsoft team ,and the other table is the customer.

-3. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents its proposed solution to the customer.

 4. The customer makes one of the objections from the list of objections.